chrisza4/ReactReduxTheWrongWay/README.md

 Why you should not do that?

-1. If another part of your application want to adjust title show in this component, in `ShouldNotDoThis.js` you have to implement `componentWillReceiveProps` accordingly, while in `ShouldDoThis.js` you can just dispatch change into redux state tree and it should be fine.
+1. If another part of your application want to adjust title show in this component, in `ShouldNotDoThis.js` you have to implement `componentWillReceiveProps` accordingly, while in `ShouldDoThis.js` you can just dispatch change into redux state tree and everything will be fine.

 2. Even if you implement `componentWillReceiveProps` correctly, you have 2 unconsistent data, in redux state tree and your own component state.